jshori/Jai-Istio-lab-1/1-istio-ambient-lab-Part-1.md

 GET went through, POST was rejected, with a real, explicit RBAC message this time, rather than a plain connection reset, since the waypoint could actually read the request and made a genuine decision about it.
 Once the waypoint was in place, the exact same rule worked correctly.

+One more small thing worth knowing.
+Every AuthorizationPolicy in this post only applied to one namespace, `demo`, since that is the namespace it was created in.
+This is the normal, default behavior.
+If you want a rule to apply everywhere in the mesh, to every namespace at once, you place it in a special namespace instead, usually called `istio-system`.
+That one namespace is treated as the mesh-wide spot, so anything created there applies to all namespaces, not just one.

 ## Where this connects to my actual job

 I work with multi-tenant Kubernetes platforms built on vCluster, where many isolated tenant clusters run on top of one shared cluster.
 A natural question came up while I was doing this lab: does every tenant need to install their own Istio?